 To illustrate the importance of maintaining a Lifetime Asset Protection Trust, let’s consider a few scenarios where regular reviews and updates are crucial:

-Scenario | Impact on Trust | Action Required |
+| Scenario | Impact on Trust | Action Required |

-Acquisition of New Assets | Increased wealth not protected | Add new assets to the trust |
+| Acquisition of New Property | Increased wealth not protected by the trust | Consider transferring new property into trust (subject to IHT entry charge analysis) |

-Divorce or Remarriage | Beneficiary or trustee changes | Review and adjust trust provisions |
+| Divorce or Remarriage | Potential changes to beneficiaries or trustees | Review and adjust trust provisions, update letter of wishes, consider removing ex-spouse as trustee |

 The Impact of Changes in Law on Asset Protection